andrewkimjoseph/alx-final-project/README.md

-# CrediTouch - Engage to Convert
+# CrediTouch - Engage to Convert (Mobile Web Application)

+Try it out here: https://creditouch.andrewkim.dev

+Caveat: Only optimized for Mobile Web as a PWA

 ## By Andrew Kim Joseph - ALX FINAL PROJECT

 ## PURPOSE OF THE PROJECT